Methods

 Parameters:

-algorithm string Algorithm to be used.
-Only algorithm "Base64" is supported.
+Name Type Description algorithmstring Algorithm to be used.
+Only algorithm "Base64" is supported. inputstring Encoded string - See:

 Returns: